ryantd42/NY-Legislative-Git/2023/S1679A-2023/bill.md

  nine of this act shall take effect.
-Effective immediately, the addition, amendment  and/or  repeal  of  any  rule or regulation necessary for the implementation of this act on its effective date are  authorized  to  be made  and  completed  by  the commissioner of education and the board of regents on or before such effective date, including appointment  of  the state board for naturopathic medicine.
+Effective immediately, the addition, amendment  and/or  repeal  of  any  rule or regulation necessary for the implementation of this act on its effective date are  authorized  to  be made and completed on or before such effective date.